Tribute (1980 film): Awards

-It was entered into the 31st Berlin International Film Festival, where Jack Lemmon won the Silver Bear for Best Actor.
-Lemmon was also nominated for a Golden Globe and an Academy Award for his performance.
+It was entered into the 31st Berlin International Film Festival, where Jack Lemmon won the Silver Bear for Best Actor and Bob Clark was nominated for the Golden Bear.
+Lemmon was also nominated for a Golden Globe Award for Best Actor in a Motion Picture - Drama at the 38th Golden Globe Awards and an Academy Award for Best Actor at the 53rd Academy Awards for his performance.
 He won the Canadian Genie Award for Best Performance by a Foreign Actor.
+The film was also nominated for Best Motion Picture, Best Director, Best Supporting Actor (John Marley), Best Supporting Actress (Colleen Dewhurst and Gale Garnett), Best Foreign Actress (Lee Remick), Best Adapted Screenplay, Best Musical Score, Best Sound and Best Sound Editing at the 2nd Genie Awards.